ankit219302-git/learning_python/README.md

 "This is internal.
 Please don't use it outside the class."

 But Python does not enforce it.
-You can still access it:
+We can still access it:

 ```
 service = UserService()